Jegge/OldMoofKit/README.md

 > **Note**: When disconnecting, do not forget to cancel your subscription.

-Each property is complemented by a setter:
+Each property is complemented by a setter.
+Calling this setter transmits the value directly to the bike.
+The bike then will send a notification and the according property will get updated upon receiving that notification.

 ```swift
 try await bike.set(lighting: .alwaysOn)